Eudorajab1/websaw-workshop/docs/source/getting_started.rst

 but now **ANY** action using our **ctxd** that requires a count of the visits can access our **Visits** fixture or not as the case may be.

-And that just about wraps up our **Getting Started ** tutorials apart from a brief recap.

 So far we have seen how the three main layers of **WebSaw** in action.